Why homeownership is still a smart financial move

 The housing sector: A wild ride

-Over the past year and a half, the housing sector has been inarguably one of the most robust and healthy parts of the economy.
+Over the past few years, the housing sector has been gone from being one of the most robust and healthy parts of the economy to being in crisis.
 While other sectors crumbled or stalled as the coronavirus swept across the country, housing surged.
-In fact, prices are at an all-time-high.
+But as mortgage rates have risen into the 7% range over the last few months, and housing inventory has gotten shockingly low, housing has struggled.
+Despite higher rates, home prices have remained high.

-And that’s precisely the problem.
-Some industry watchers are convinced we’re on the edge of the precipice, that a crash—one with inevitable collateral damage—can’t be lurking too far behind the overheated prices and the all-cash bidding wars that accompany them.
+Some industry watchers are convinced we’re on the edge of the precipice, that a crash can’t be lurking too far behind the overheated prices and the all-cash bidding wars that accompany them.
 In the words of certain pundits of the real estate industry, we’re in a bubble, heading for a bust.

 But do these dire warnings pass the truth test?
-Among observers, how much cool-headed analysis has actually been applied to understanding the specific conditions affecting the housing market of 2021, as opposed to, say, evoking the frightening specter of 2008’s financial crisis and assuming that a similar escalation of prices will yield a similar result?
+How much do the specific conditions affecting the housing market today compare to, say, 2008’s financial crisis?
 While economists can reasonably debate the ongoing health of the overall market, parallels to previous housing bubbles may not be the best place to start.

 Home investment remains strong